diem/diem/specifications/consensus/README.md

 ### VoteData

 This structure maintains information about a block and its parent block as a helper for `QuorumCert`.
-Its LCS-generated hash is used for the `consensus_data_hash` field in `LedgerInfo`.
+Its BCS-generated hash is used for the `consensus_data_hash` field in `LedgerInfo`.

 ```rust
 pub struct VoteData {